-- 4. Slow acetylators of isoniazid will have accumulation of the drug, which inhibits activation of pyridoxine to pyridoxal phosphate. - This leads to neurotoxicity, which is preventable by vitamin B6 administration. - Dose of isoniazid should be reduced, or the interval between administrations prolonged. - Rapid acetylators of isoniazid may have 15 therapeutic failure.
-This is a problem because This is a problem because This is a problem because the rapeutic failure.
-The conductive to cause range tris , estermultivis the bo interindividual variations (but all overapid).
+- 4. Slow acethators of isoniazid will have accumulation of the drug, which inhibits activation of pyridoxine to pyridoxal phosphate. - This leads to neurotoxicity, which is preventable by vitamin B6 administration. - Dose of isoniazid should be reduced, or the interval between administrations prolonged. - Rapid acetylators of isoniazid may have 15 therapeutic failure.